CloudLabs-MOC/mslearn-azure-developer/instructions/azure-events-messages/02-event-hubs-send-receive.md

 ### Task 5: Add the starter code for the project

+In this task, you open the project in the Cloud Shell editor and replace the default template with starter code that initializes your Event Hub connection.

 1. Run the following command in the cloud shell to begin editing the application **(1)**.

     ```
     code Program.cs
     ```

 1. Replace any existing contents with the following code.
-Be sure to review the comments in the code, and replace **YOUR_EVENT_HUB_NAMESPACE** with your event hub namespace.
+Be sure to review the comments in the code, and replace **YOUR_EVENT_HUB_NAMESPACE (2)** with your event hub namespace.

     ```csharp
     using Azure.Messaging.EventHubs;